-33. Airbag Warning Light
+22. Airbag Warning Light

-This light turns on and remains on for six to eight seconds as a bulb check when the ignition switch is first turned ON.
-If the light does not turn on during starting, stays on, or turns on while driving, have the system checked by an authorized dealer.
+This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned ON.
+If the light is either not on during starting, stays on, or turns on while driving, then have the system inspected at an authorized dealer as soon as possible.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.